renierr/wcag_checker/README.md

 This project is a tool for checking websites to ensure they meet WCAG (Web Content Accessibility Guidelines) requirements.

-It provides various report formats and the ability to report issues directly to YouTrack.
+It provides various report formats.

 ## Features

 - Check contrast ratios on websites.
 - Use Axe to check wcag rules on websites.
 - Support for various report formats: JSON, Markdown, HTML.
-- Integration with YouTrack for issue creation.
 - Multiple sources for color extraction.
 - Suggestion of alternative colors that meet the WCAG requirements.
 - Debugging and simulation modes.